 How to Turn Off the Assistive Touch Feature in iOS on an iPhone or iPad

 - Select the Touch option.

 - Touch the button to the right of AssistiveTouch to turn it off.

-The article continues below with additional information and pictures of each of these steps.
+Our article continues below with additional information on turning off the AssistiveTouch feature on an iPhone, including pictures of these steps.

 Step 1: Open the Settings app.

 Step 2: Scroll down and select the Accessibility option.

 Step 3: Scroll down and choose the Touch option.

 Step 4: Touch the AssistiveTouch button at the top of the screen.